Hultner/Python-Data-Classes-Talk/README.md

 # ♜ Python Data Classes
 **By Alexander Hultnér** at GothPy 17th of May 2018.
-Talk about *data classes* and how you can use them today.
+A talk about *data classes* and how you can use them today.
 The code we experimented with in the demo is available in [demo.py](./demo.py).

 ## ♜ Dataclasses FAQ